A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: The TAVIE-SSG Framework

-Although direct optimization of $\mathsf{L}(\xi)$ with respect to the $n$-dimensional variational parameter $\xi$ is feasible, it is typically a nonconvex problem incurring an $\mathcal{O}(n^2)$ computational cost per iteration, thereby limiting the scalability of our modeling framework even for moderate sample sizes.
+Although direct optimization of $\mathsf{L}(\xi)$ over $\xi$ is feasible, it is typically nonconvex incurring $\mathcal{O}(n^2)$ computational cost per iteration, thus limiting the scalability of our framework even for moderate $n$.
 To mitigate this issue, a more principled and computationally efficient approach emerges by reformulating this task as a maximum likelihood estimation problem in $\xi$, where $\theta$ is treated as a latent variable.
 This perspective naturally leads to an elegant {Expectation–Maximization} (EM) procedure~\citep{EM-Dempster-Laird-Rubin}, outlined as follows.

 \textbf{Complete data likelihood and surrogate construction}.
-Let $\mathbb{E}_{\xi}$ denote the expectation with respect to the variational posterior distribution, $\pi_{\alpha}(\theta \mid \mathcal{D}_n, \xi)$, for any $\xi \in \mathbb{R}^n_{+, 0}$.
+Let $\mathbb{E}_{\xi}$ denote the expectation with respect to the variational posterior distribution, $\pi_{\alpha}(\theta \mid \mathcal{D}_n, \xi)$, for any $\xi \in \mathbb{R}^n_{+}$.
 Then, the general EM surrogate function for the $(l+1)$th step is: